-On the other hand, the Send on Behalf permission enables users to send emails on behalf of the shared inbox.
+On the other hand, with a Send on Behalf permission, users send emails on behalf of the shared inbox.
 So, if Jane has Send on Behalf permissions, her emails will appear to be coming from Jane on behalf of [email protected].

 How to Create a Shared Mailbox

 In Gmail, businesses can use a Google Group as a shared mailbox.
-Users can create a group with “address support @domain.com.”
-After making the group, they can add support staff as group members and enable people outside the organization to send messages to the shared mailbox.
+Users can create a group with “address [email protected]” After making the group, they can add support staff as group members and enable people outside the organization to send messages to the shared mailbox.